 The Big Three, plus Sana Starros, Threepio, and Artoo arrive at the scene of SCAR Squad’s crime after they’ve left, the base crumbling under the furious flames left behind.
 It’s a somber final moment with the heroes, as they look upon the devastation, debating how to care for the bodies of the soldiers, but Aaron manages to sneak in a fleeting message of hope which doubles as his goodbye to the characters (whom he’s written for nearly three years) while setting up the tone and focus of Kieron Gillen’s new direction for the series.

-Once again you won’t find many complaints from me regarding Salvador Larroca and Edgar Delgado’s work.
+Once again you won’t find many complaints from me regarding Salvador Larroca and Edgar Delgado’s work, as there weren’t a lot of faces to trace this issue.
 While Larroca’s stormtroopers look a little disproportionate, there’s no denying the action panels really pop and he puts Kreel into some neat little action moments.
 Delgado’s colors bring out the chills of the snow planet and the heat of the destruction of SCAR Squad, while the subtle blood on Kreel’s uniform after his slaughter of rebels is a splendid little touch.
-While Aaron will be leaving, these two will be continuing on, reuniting with Gillen after working with him on Darth Vader (Series 1).
+While Aaron will be leaving, Larroca will be continuing on, reuniting with Gillen after working with him on Darth Vader (Series 1).

 Bonus One-shot: “The Sand Will Provide,” (from Old Ben’s Journal) written by Jason Aaron and Dash Aaron, with Andrea Sorrentino as artist and Lee Loughridge as colorist.
 This was a delightful, thoughtful one-shot that brings the true and final twilight on Jason Aaron’s run, closing up Obi-Wan’s Journals and providing an important message in a tale about a young Tusken Raider.
 The artwork reminded me of paintings in every panel and I really dug the look overall.
 I’d not be against seeing Sorrentino and Loughridge return in some capacity again.